microservices/pairtree/README.md

 # pairtree

-Ruby implementation of the [Pairtree](https://confluence.ucop.edu/display/Curation/PairTree) microservice specification from the California Digital Library.
+Ruby implementation of the [Pairtree](https://wiki.ucop.edu/display/Curation/PairTree) specification from the California Digital Library.

 # Usage